mfncooper/mockery/README.md

     mockery.warnOnUnregistered(false);

+Mockery will also print a warning to the console whenever you register a mock or substitute for a module for which one is already registered.
+This is almost always what you want, since you should be deregistering mocks and substitutes that you no longer need.
+Occasionally, though, you may want to suppress these warnings, which you can do like this:

+    mockery.warnOnReplace(false);

-If you later need to re-enable the warnings, then passing `true` to the same function will do that, as you might imagine.
+In either of these cases, if you later need to re-enable the warnings, then passing `true` to the same functions will do that, as you might imagine.

 ## The name